Understanding Legal Knowledge Management

 Increases Client Satisfaction & Builds Relationships

 Building long-lasting client relationships is a huge priority for law firms as it costs nearly five times more to attract a new client than to retain an existing one .
 Clients have much higher expectations from law firms that go beyond meeting compliance requirements and understanding the case.
-By using knowledge management systems, lawyers can spend more time on high-level work and maintaining client relationships instead of spending hours drafting and searching for documents.
+By using knowledge management systems, lawyers can spend more time on high-level work and maintaining client relationships rather than spending hours drafting and searching for documents.

 Reduces Information Search Time

 The McKinsey Global Institute Report found that a robust knowledge management system can reduce information search time by nearly 35%, raising total firm-wide productivity by 20-25% .
 This figure highlights that access to a reliable knowledge database is crucial to a law firm’s growth.
 It reduces information search time and any other potential delays.
-It can be extremely frustrating when there is a tight deadline to meet, and the relevant documents cannot be located.
+It can be extremely frustrating when there is a tight deadline to meet and the relevant documents cannot be located.
 These small delays can have a huge impact on the outcome of a case and your relationship with your client.
 However, with a robust knowledge management system, this can be completely avoided.
-This also enables lawyers to manage their workload better as they no longer have to spend time searching for documents or managing delays and can allocate their time and expertise to address other matters.
+This also enables lawyers to manage their workload better as they no longer have to spend time searching for documents or managing delays and can allocate their time and expertise to address more significant matters.